koushikyalamarthi/Agri-Nova/README.md

 # 🌾 AgriNova – Smart Farming Assistant

-**AgriNova** is a smart farming web application that empowers farmers and agri-enthusiasts with machine learning and deep learning solutions to improve crop productivity, sustainability, and decision-making.
+**AgriNova** is a smart farming web application designed to assist farmers and agri-enthusiasts by integrating Deep Learning and data-driven solutions.
+It provides intelligent support for identifying plant diseases, choosing the right crops and fertilizers, and offering real-time action advice based on weather conditions.

 🔗 **Live Demo:** [AgriNova Web App](https://agrinova.streamlit.app/)